ngau9567/ngau9567.github.io/pages/presentations.md

 *on Dec 2021*
 ##### <a name="MachineLearningCapstoneProject"></a>Project Summary
 <p>Racial and socioeconomic disparities play a critical role in stark health disparities.
 Prior study suggests secondhand smoke (SHS) is one of the greatest factors contributing to diseases and harming human bodies.</p>
 <p>This project will investigate the abilities of different logistic models on classifying whether people are under SHS exposure or not, using demographic predictors.
-SHS is measured by serum cotinine (by blood examination) in this project.The purpose of this project is to use different statistical and machine learning classification models to predict whether non-smokers are heavily exposed by SHS or not.
+SHS is measured by serum cotinine (by blood examination) in this project.</p>
+<p>The purpose of this project is to use different statistical and machine learning classification models to predict whether non-smokers are heavily exposed by SHS or not.
 And to choose the best model with lowest RMSE and highest AUROC score.</p>
 <p>The project has the folloing steps:</p>
 <ul>
   <li>Implemented statistical and ML regression models to classify people are in minor SHS exposure or not in R and R-Markdown.</li>